-We are excited that you are considering application for admission to SUNY Korea's Department of Technology and Society.
-The curriculum at SUNY Korea consists of selected degree programs offered by Stony Brook University, one of the highest rated programs in the State University of New York (SUNY) system.
+SUNY Korea's Department of Technology and Society (DTS) offers B.S. and M.S. degrees in Technological Systems Management.
+The diplomas are conferred by Stony Brook University, one of the highest rated programs in the State University of New York (SUNY) system.

 - B.S. in Technological Systems Management with specializations in Computer Science, ICT for Sustainable Development, and Applied Math and Statistics.